amerkj/amerkj/README.md

 - 👋 Hi, I’m @amerkj
-- 👀 I’m interested in software and history As a Computer Engineer, I have a good background on the whole process of making a software solution, from planning to Analysis
+-As a computer and system engineer, I have  3 years experience in the whole process of making a software solutions, from planning to Analysis, I have well experience in web development spanning across  front-end, back-end  and Blockchain development.
-- 🌱 I’m currently learning vue.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on discord amerkhadamaljamy#5502

 <!---